brevzin/cpp_proposals/3420_reflection_of_templates/reflection-of-templates.md

 # Motivation

-A key characteristic that makes a reflection facility powerful is *completeness*, i.e., the ability to reflect the entirety of the source language.
+A key trait that makes a reflection facility powerful is *completeness*&mdash;the ability to reflect the entire source language.
 Current proposals facilitate reflection of certain declarations in a namespace or a `struct`/`class`/`union` definition.
 Although [@P2996R7]'s `members_of` metafunction includes template members (function template and class template declarations), it does not offer primitives for reflection of template declarations themselves.
 In this proposal, we aim to define a comprehensive API for reflection of C++ templates.

-A powerful archetypal motivator&mdash;argued in [@P3157R1] and at length in the CppCon 2024 talk "Reflection Is Not Contemplation"&mdash; is the *identity* metafunction.
+A powerful archetypal motivator&mdash;argued in [@P3157R1] and at length in the CppCon 2024 talk "Reflection Is Not Contemplation"&mdash;is the *identity* metafunction.
 This function, given a class type, creates a replica of it, crucially providing the ability to make minute changes to the copy, such as changing its name, adding or removing members, changing the signature of existing member functions, and so on.
 By means of example:

 ```cpp
 class Widget {